 No, child support payments are not considered taxable income.
 Therefore, child support payments are neither deductible by the payor nor taxable for the payee.

-Yes, a shared custody arrangement may affect income tax.
+Yes, having an arrangement where you share decision-making responsibility and parenting time (often called a “shared custody” arrangement under the old Divorce Act terminology) may affect income tax.
 For example, when claiming the amount for an eligible dependent, only the recipient parent can claim that tax benefit and not the payor parent.
 In situations where there is a shared custody arrangement or court order clearly establishing that you and another person are required to make child support payments, neither of you would be able to claim the amount for an eligible dependant for that child.
 However, in this case, it may be possible for you to claim the amount for an eligible dependent as long as you and the other party agree that you can make that claim.
 If no agreement is reached, then neither of you can claim an amount for an eligible dependent for the child.
 Even if an agreement is reached, the claiming parent would only be able to claim for the time the child is in their care.

 Where a parent has failed to provide income information when under a legal obligation to do so, the court may impute the amount of income to the parent that it considers appropriate in the circumstances.
 The court may also, on application, consider the non-obliging spouse to be in contempt of court and award costs in favour of the applicant or make an order requiring the other spouse to provide the required documents to the court or the other spouse.